What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

 \subsection{The Internet Landscape}

 Our definition of the Internet's core highlights its ``rough edges''.
-Using our conceptual definition of the Internet as the fully connected component (\autoref{sec:definition}), we identify three specific problems: an address $a$ is a \emph{peninsula} when it has partial connectivity to the Internet, an \emph{island} when it cannot reach any of the Internet, and an \emph{outage} only when it is off.
+Using our conceptual definition of the Internet as the fully connected component (\autoref{sec:definition}), we identify three specific problems: an address $a$ is a \emph{peninsula} when it has partial connectivity to the Internet's core, an \emph{island} when it cannot reach any of the Internet's core, and an \emph{outage} only when it is off.